kenballus/cs50-sp-public/handouts/shell_commands.md

     - Purpose: Copies files to and from remote systems.
     - Example `scp bkallus@plink.cs.dartmouth.edu:cs50-sp-public/handouts/shell_commands.md .`
         - Copies this file from `plink` to my local machine.
+        - Note that this must be run from your laptop, not `plink`.

 ## Filesystem Interaction